 Before joining UND, he was a Visiting Assistant Professor at the University of Oregon School of Law where he taught courses in (a) Air Pollution and the Environment, (b) Energy and International Transactions; (c) Sustainable Business Law, and (d) International Business Transactions (LL.M).
 He was also an Assistant Professor and Senior Energy Research Fellow at Vermont Law School where he taught oil and gas development and the environment as well as energy law and policy in a carbon-constrained world.
 Professor Oyewunmi has led or engaged in several research projects and publications such as the handbook on Decarbonisation and the Energy Industry, Hart Publishing (2020), and authoring the book Regulating Gas Supply to Power Markets: Transnational Approaches to Competitiveness and Security of Supply (Wolters Kluwer International, 2018).
 He was a Visiting Scholar at the University of Houston Law Center; and Tulane University Law School, LA.

-Professor Oyewunmi is an Associate Editor of the Oil, Gas & Energy Law Intelligence (OGEL) Journal, a Review Editor on the Editorial Board of Climate Law and Policy Journal, and an Associate Member of the Institute for Energy Law at the Center for American and International Law.
+Professor Oyewunmi is an Associate Editor of the Oil, Gas & Energy Law Intelligence (OGEL) Journal, a Review Editor on the Editorial Board of Climate Law and Policy Journal, and an Associate Member of the Institute for Energy Law at the Center for American and International Law where he currently serves as the Vice Chair of the Academic Outreach Committee.
 Before entering academia, Professor Oyewunmi was a Senior Counsel in the Energy & Project Finance Group of a leading international commercial law firm based in Lagos, Nigeria.

-- Oil and Gas Law
+- Oil & Gas Law